-The MagnaProve is designed to be calibrated through the drains on the inlet/outlet spools, or at the optional water draw connections on the inlet/outlet spools.
+The MagnaProve is designed to be calibrated through the drains, or at the optional water draw connections.

 The MagnaProve utilizes a key fob-style remote control to operate the prover during calibration.
 If the key fob is lost/inoperative, there are also buttons on the MPIM board that will operate the MagnaProve through the calibration procedure.
 Please see the below illustrations for the location and use of these buttons.